Q: What is the “SERC”? and what is the connection with the Capstone Marketplace?

 Q: I’m an engineering student in a university.
 Can I initiate a Capstone Project?
 How do I do it??

 Q: I’m with a Department of Defense organization.
 How do I initiate a Capstone Project?

 A: Go to the Resources Section and see the Govt Research Topics for Capstone Marketplace document.
 Use this as a guide and email your document to “email@example.com” We will respond to you and will post the Research Topic on the site and help you to connect with a university for the project.
 We are establishing an annual cycle for this, the best times for problem submissions will start right after the New Year for the following Academic Year.

 Q: I’m a government guy with an interesting operational problem.
 I’d like to turn students loose finding potential solutions.
 Do I have to find my own funding for this effort?
 Does it matter if I’m not in DOD?

 A: It depends.
 We have government organizations, such as USSOCOM and several other offices in DOD, who have already set aside funds for Capstones on their topics.
-If your problem aligns with an existing sponsor’s interests, then we can use the funding we have, with sponsor permission.
+If your problem aligns with an existing DOD sponsor’s interests, then we can use the funding we have, with sponsor permission.
 Otherwise, you will have to identify another source of funding support for your particular project.
-For the Capstone Marketplace contract, our DOD Contracting Office will have to approve transfer of funds from other U.S. government activities to Stevens Institute, who manages the contract actions for SERC and the Capstone Marketplace.
+Your funds first get transferred to the DOD office (USD R&E) that supervises the SERC and the Capstone Marketplace.
+Their DOD Contracting Office will approve transfer of funds to Stevens Institute.
+The Capstone Marketplace will showcase your problem topic and receive proposals from university teams.
+When a proposal is accepted by you, then Stevens will write a subcontract to the university to fund the student team.

 Q: When will faculty and students be notified about participation on a project?